-This is an ultra-gentle, naturally antibacterial soap that we created to work overtime for your hands in cases where you want an extra antibacterial kick, like food preparation.
+This is an ultra-gentle yet deeply cleansing soap that we created to work overtime for your hands in cases where you want a deeper clean, like food preparation.
 The base of this soap is Glycerin, Coconut Oil, Lactic Acid, Water, Olive Oil and Jojoba Oil.
 It’s then enhanced with Lavender, Rosemary and Eucalyptus.

 For hand sanitizer to be truly effective at removing germs from your hands, you should be using it on clean hands, after washing your hands properly with soap and water.
 Hand sanitizer — with a concentration of 60% Ethyl Alcohol or more — can help you out in a pinch, but it really is best used to remove any residual germs from your hands after soap and water.
 Like peanut butter and jelly, cowboys and Yeehaw!
 Proper hand washing with soap and water followed by hand sanitizer are the perfect pairing.

 1. Wet your hands